Powder: Explosion risk

 Many common powders made in industry are combustible; particularly metals or organic materials such as flour.
 Since powders have a very high surface area, they can combust with explosive force once ignited.
 Facilities such as flour mills can be vulnerable to such explosions without proper dust mitigation efforts.

-Some metals become especially dangerous in powdered form, notably titanium.
+Some metals become especially dangerous in powdered form, notably titanium and magnesium.

 Comparison with other substances

 A paste or gel might become a powder after it has been thoroughly dried, but is not considered a powder when it is wet because it does not flow freely.
 Substances like dried clay, although dry bulk solids composed of very fine particles, are not powders unless they are crushed because they have too much cohesion between the grains, and therefore they do not flow freely like a powder.
 A liquid flows differently than a powder, because a liquid cannot resist any shear stress and therefore it cannot reside at a tilted angle without flowing (that is, it has zero angle of repose.)
 A powder on the other hand is a solid, not a liquid, because it may support shear stresses and therefore may display an angle of repose.